 Stepping up to the Google Pixel 4 gets you all the flagship features and specifications that are missing from the Pixel 4a.
 For starters, the Pixel 4 features the powerful Snapdragon 855 processor and Adreno 640 GPU.
 In conjunction with its 90 Hz Smooth Motion display, this means much quicker browsing, stutter-free gaming, and just a smoother overall experience.
 In addition, the Pixel 4 offers substantially better build quality thanks to its aluminum and glass construction, and a second camera lens for 2x telephoto zoom.

 Best of all, you can pick up a gently used Pixel 4 on Swappa for about the same price as a new Pixel 4a.
-So if you’re torn between the Google Pixel 4a vs 4, there really is no comparison.
+There’s really no comparison.
 A gently used Pixel 4 wins hands down.
+Learn more on the Google Pixel 4a vs Google Pixel 4 Comparison page.

 Google Pixel 4 XL